Lee Corso picks Ohio State over Texas in final 'College GameDay' appearance

 Corso, who turned 90 on Aug.
 7, has been a part of “GameDay” since its start in 1987 and has made pregame shows entertaining under a simple philosophy: “Football is just the vehicle.
 It’s entertainment, sweetheart.”

 The three-hour show was a celebration of Corso more than a finale.
-Besides looking back at Corso's career, the show analyzed Saturday's key games and included an interview with Bill Belichick, who makes his debut with North Carolina on Monday night against Texas Christian.
+Besides looking back at Corso's career, the show analyzed Saturday's key games and included an interview with Bill Belichick, who makes his debut with North Carolina on Monday night against TCU.

-It also was GameDay’s 26th appearance in Columbus.
-It was outside Ohio Stadium on Oct.
-5, 1996, where Corso’s popular headgear prediction segment began.
+“It’s a celebratory thing, but you also get wistful,” said Chris Fowler, who was the host of “GameDay” from 1990 through 2014 and did a segment with Herbstreit and Corso during the second hour of the show.
+“I wanted him to look around and take in this scene and not take it for granted and enjoy what’s going to happen in the next couple of hours because he largely created this.
+Without him, I don’t think ‘GameDay’ ever gets on the road and gets off the ground and becomes this.
+I hope he can appreciate that.”

+Corso wore a tuxedo for his final show.
+He got to St. John Arena two hours before the show started at 9 a.m. and relaxed with family and the “GameDay” crew.
+Corso made his way on set 20 minutes before it began.
+He took 5 minutes to relax near the back of the stage and chatted with stage manager Mike Ruhlman before joining Kirk Herbstreit, Rece Davis, Desmond Howard, Pat McAfee and Nick Saban at the desk for the show's first segment.

 Corso has worn 69 different schools’ mascot headgear and has dressed up as Notre Dame’s Fighting Irish leprechaun, the Stanford tree, and historic figures James Madison and Benjamin Franklin.
 However, Brutus remains Corso’s first love, wearing it 45 times.